MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 **Windows Considerations**

 On Windows, file paths specified in the CMD instruction must use forward slashes.
-For example, These are valid CMD instructions.
+For example, these are valid CMD instructions.

 ```none
 # exec form